particle-iot/docs/src/content/workshops/mesh-101-workshop/mesh-messaging.md

 ---
 word: Working with Mesh
-title: Working with Mesh
+title: Lab 3 - Working with Mesh
 order: 8
 columns: two
 layout: workshops.hbs
 ---

-# How to Mesh
+# Lab 3 - Working with Mesh

 In this session, we'll leverage a local mesh network to quickly send messages between devices.
 We'll get a chainable Grove LED to turn on/off when the button on a different device is pushed.